nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

 ??? question "6.
 What happens when a Flavor is expanded during the month?"

     a.
-Flavors cannot be expanded
+Flavors cannot be expanded.

     b.
-You can create snapshot and a new VM/Instance with that snapshot but that will be a new instance with a new flavor
+You can create a snapshot of an existing VM/Instance and, with that snapshot, deploy a new flavor of VM/Instance.

 ??? question "7.
 Is storage charged separately?"

     Yes, but on the same invoice.
-To know [more about Storage](how-pricing-works.md#storage).
+To learn more, see [our page on Storage](how-pricing-works.md#storage).

 ??? question "8.
-Do we charge for storage attached to shut off instances?"
+Will I be charged for storage attached to shut-off instances?"

-    Yes
+    Yes.

 ??? question "9.
 Are we Invoicing Storage using ColdFront Requests or resource usage?"

     a.
-Coldfront Requests
+Storage is invoiced based on Coldfront Requests.

     b.
-We would invoice for increases when requests are fulfilled and for decreases when requests are placed, where “invoice” means “accumulate hours for whatever storage quantity was added or removed..”
+When you request additional storage through Coldfront, invoicing on that additional storage will occur when your request is fulfilled.
+When you request a decrease in storage through Coldfront, your invoicing will adjust accordingly when your request is made.
+In both cases 'invoicing' means 'accumulate hours for whatever storage quantity was added or removed'.

     For example:

     1. I request an increase in storage, the request is approved and processed.
-        At this point we start Invoicing.
+        - At this point we start Invoicing.

     2. I request a decrease in storage.
-The Invoicing for that storage stops, then at some point the request is processed.
+        - The invoicing for that storage stops immediately.

 ??? question "10.
-For OpenShift what value are we using to track CPU & Memory?"
+For OpenShift, what values are we using to track CPU & Memory?"

-    a. `requests.cpu` & `requests.memory`
+    a.
+For invoicing we utilize `requests.cpu` for tracking CPU utilization & `requests.memory` for tracking memory utilization.

-        i.
-ColdFront sets `limits.cpu`` and memory which is the most you can use
+    b.
+Utilization will be capped based on the limits you set in ColdFront for your resource allocations.

 ??? question "11.
-If a single Pod exceeds the resources for a GPU SU how is it invoiced?"
+If a single Pod exceeds the resources for a GPU SU, how is it invoiced?"

-    a.
-It will be invoiced as 2 or more GPU SU depending on how many multiples of the resources it exceeds.
+    It will be invoiced as 2 or more GPU SU's depending on how many multiples of the resources it exceeds.

 ??? question "12.
 How often will we change the pricing?"

     a.
-Current plan is no more than once a year
+Our current plan is no more than once a year for existing offerings.

     b.
-Additional types of offering may be more frequent - eg. new types of hardware or storage types.
+Additional offerings may be added throughout the year (i.e. new types of hardware or storage).

 ---